 1923 – First preserved mummy is discovered

-After around five years of unsuccessful searches, English archaeologist Howard Carter finally discovered the tomb of King Tutankhamen in November 1922.
+After around five years of unsuccessful searches, English archaeologist Howard Carter finally discovered King Tutankhamen’s tomb in November 1922.
 However, it took Carter several months to open the last chamber of the tomb.
-On 16 February, the last chamber was opened and explored and the first perfectly preserved mummy to ever be found.
+On 16 February, the last chamber was finally explored, and the first perfectly preserved mummy was found.
 The treasures alongside it were still intact even after 3000 years.

 1937 – Patent for Nylon is awarded